CoderFemi/PythonCourse/README.md

 Functions are defined in Python with the keyword `def`, a function name, a pair of parentheses followed by a colon.
 The code to be executed by the function is indented on subsequent lines as a code block.
 Python improves on `positional arguments` available in JS.
 It also has `keyword arguments`.
 When calling a function, arguments can be assigned values, in any order that is desired.
 A function with no return statement returns the value `None` (just like Javascript returns `undefined`.).
+* Unlimited Positional Arguments: An unlimited number of arguments can be passed into a function using an asterisk followed by a variable, which is usually args `*args`.
+When the function is called with arguments, they are outputted in a tuple.
+* Unlimited Keyword Arguments: To pass in unlimited keyword arguments, a double asterisk is used as the function parameter followed by a variable, usually denoted as kwargs (short for keyword arguments) `**kwargs`.
+The arguments are outputted in a dictionary.
+When kwargs are being assigned to class attributes, it is best to use a get() method to access kwargs dictionary values instead of indexing or the dot notation.
+Because the latter two will raise an error when a passed-in argument does not exist, but using a getter will simply return `None`.

 ## Modules
 Python has built-in modules which are imported with the `import` keyword.
 An example is the random module.
 It has the `randint(int1, int2)` method which generates a random integer between two numbers.
 Also the `random()` method which generates a float between 0 and 1. random.shuffle() shuffles items in a list, and random.choice() randomly selects an item from a list or string.